Article | Last updated: 03/11/2020 | Ministry of Foreign Affairs

 Yes.
 Regardless of the rule used to determine the extent of the continental shelf, absolute limits apply.
 The continental shelf may not extend beyond 350 nautical miles (648 km) or, alternatively, more than 100 nautical miles (185 km) beyond the point at which the seabed lies at a depth of 2 500 metres.
-As coastal states may choose which of these rules they want to apply, shelves may in certain cases extend significantly beyond 350 nautical miles.
+The latter alternative only applies to submarine elevations that are natural components of the continental margin.

 How is the extent of the continental shelf established within these limits?

 There are two methods, both of which are based on the seabed’s topography (i.e. physical features).
 One draws an outer boundary 60 nautical miles from the base of the continental shelf slope.
 The other is based on the thickness of deposits (i.e. sediment thickness).
 Coastal states may choose the calculation method that gives them the largest possible shelf.

 What is the connection with the 200-mile exclusive economic zone?